Bartumeus, Frederic

 Research interests

-Knowledge of how animals use information to search and disperse in dynamic environments can generate direct applications (biorobotics, bioinformatics) and improve our baseline predictive power with consequences for fields as diverse as behavioural ecology, invasion ecology, or epidemiology.
-We are contributing to the sudden generation of massive, high-throughput animal movement and behavioural data in the context of vector-borne diseases, with the use of novel technologies (internet, smartphones) and citizen participation.
-We also seek for understanding organizational and dynamical principles of search behaviour developing high-tech infrastructures for tracking movement behavior at an unprecedented range of scales.
-Our work aims at building-up mechanistic links between animal behavior and population dynamics, including the developement of data mining algorithms for behavioural annotation of high-resolution trajectories and biologging data, and spatial population modelling.
+Knowing how animals use the information to search and disperse in dynamic environments can generate direct applications (robotics, bioinformatics) and improve our baseline predictive power with consequences for fields as diverse as behavioural ecology, invasion ecology, or epidemiology.
+We are contributing to the sudden generation of massive, high-throughput animal movement and behavioural data in the context of vector-borne diseases with the use of novel technologies (internet, smartphones) and citizen participation.
+We also seek to understand organizational and dynamical principles of search behaviour by developing high-tech infrastructures for tracking movement behaviour at an unprecedented range of scales.
+More broadly, our work aims at building-up mechanistic links between animal behaviour, dispersal and population dynamics, including the development of data mining algorithms for behavioural annotation of high-resolution trajectories and biologging data, and spatial population modelling.